gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/linking-git-commits-to-jira-issues-gij-cloud.md

     </div>
 </div>

-Git Integration for Jira supports commits that used the old Jira key in the commit message after a project rename to a new key name (Example: `TEST-16` to `PROJ-16`).
+Git Integration for Jira supports commits using the old Jira key after a project rename (Example: `TEST-16` to `PROJ-16`).

 Two scenarios relate to the rename/move: